To Live (novel): Xu family

 Fugui's wife, Fengxia, and Youqing's mother.
 Jiazhen is the daughter of the rice merchant Chen Ji.
 After Fugui loses all family fortunes, Jiazhen leaves at the beginning.
 But after knowing Fugui quits gambling, she comes back to support Fugui, bears all hardships and hard work with Fugui, no matter what kind of challenge is in front of them.
 She is a kind-hearted and tenacious woman who has never made a complaint despite all the struggles and hardships, but she dies of soft bone disease under the loss of both her son and daughter.

+Jiazhen is a crucial character in the story, portrayed as a strong woman who not only supports her husband through difficult times but also embodies maternal love and responsibility amidst a life full of hardships.
+Her character highlights the role of women in the family, with her resilience and sacrificial spirit holding profound significance in the novel.
+The love story between her and Fugui also reflects the emotional challenges within family life.
+However, despite the many admirable qualities Yu Hua endows her with, Jiazhen's character is often depicted as secondary to Fugui's.
+Throughout the story, she lacks independent thoughts and a life of her own, and her existence appears to revolve around Fugui.
+This portrayal of Jiazhen reflects a feudal female image, underscoring the oppressive influence of the feudal mentality that perpetuates the notion of "marry a chicken, follow the chicken" highlighting the societal constraints imposed on women.